CloudBindle/youxia/README.md

 In general, the easiest way to determine your OpenStack youxia settings is to look in the OpenStack web interface.

-* your openstack\_username is what you use to login, make sure to use the format (tenant:username)
+* your openstack\_username is what you use to login, make sure to use the format (tenant:username).
+If you do not know your tenant name, you can find it by navigating to the API Access tab in Access & Security in the OpenStack GUI.
+Download your RC file and find it there
 * the openstack\_endpoint is listed under Access & Security under "Identity"
 * the openstack\_key\_name is just the name of your key under "Key Pairs"
 * the openstack\_ssh\_key is the full path of the ssh key that you wish to use
-* the openstack\_zone can be found using the "nova endpoints" command (you'll need the nova CLI)
+* the openstack\_zone is actually the region name can be found using the "nova endpoints" command (you'll need the nova CLI)
 * the image\_id can be found in the web interface by clicking into your desired image
 * the security\_group is just the name
 * the network\_id is the ID when you click into Networks -> NetWorks -> your desired network